siddkhera/TemporaryStopHostingsiddkhera.github.io/_posts/2022-10-03-solving-slitherlink-using-boolean-satisfiability.md

 pin: true
 ---

+The entire code has been written in just 45 lines.

 ## What is Slitherlink?

 Slitherlink is a Japanese Puzzle Game I love.
 I'd made a video explaining it a year ago, you can check it out if you don't know about the game.
 (I apologise for my voice in advance, I was half asleep)